Agyenfra/NANO-706/README.md

 ## Overview

+For HW1 the first part was to toad a wine dataet and to visualize the data using a scatter plot.
+The second part was to use the dataset to create a model and evaluate the model.
+After training a data set of 124 with a testing set of 54, I obtained a training accuracy of 0.9839 and a testing acuracy of 1.
+I was able to generate a classification report, confusion matrix and feature importance graph.
+All these were plotted on a graph to make inferences.
 Provide a more detailed explanation of the assignment.
 Include:
 - The course name and assignment number
 - The learning objectives